 Affordability Rating: $$

 Fees: At the time of writing, there is only one travel operator – the Sky Mirror Tour - that offers boating tours to Sasaran beach.
 The fees start from RM80 per person for adults (with MyKad, RM100 for non-MyKad holders) and RM60 per person for children between 3 to 12 years old (with MyKid / RM80 for non-MyKid holders)

 Things to look out for: Make every photo count!
 Visitors are encouraged to wear colourful clothes and bring decorative props for best effects.
 As there is no dry place for your belongings, you may need to take waterproof bags along to protect your belongings.
 Note that the Sasaran beach tours are only available on the 1st and 15th of lunar month, and 4 days before and after the dates, where the sea level are low.

 We hope that you have found our list of travel destinations useful for your holiday planning.
 If you are worried that you don’t have enough money set aside to visit these awesome locations, it’s time to start saving!
+Start by heading over to Agoda and book hotels with great deals to help you save up when you travel!
 To get all the benefits of the best saving accounts in Malaysia, just use our comparison tool and choose the best savings accounts to help you get more from your money!
 Want to get more out of your travels?
 Here's an easier and faster way to do so : participate in our Travel Getaway campaign!